 We have incurred net losses since our inception.
-For the years ended December 31, 2022 and 2021, we incurred a net loss of \$47.4 million and \$26.9 million, respectively, and we expect to incur additional losses and increased operating expenses in future periods.
-As of December 31, 2022, we had an accumulated deficit of \$255.5 million.
+For the years ended December 31, 2023 and 2022, we incurred a net loss of \$23.7 million and \$47.4 million, respectively, and we expect to incur additional losses in future periods.
 To date, we have generated only limited revenue, and we may never achieve revenue sufficient to offset our expenses.
+As of December 31, 2023, we had an accumulated deficit of \$279.2 million and cash and cash equivalents of \$36.5 million.
+Cash in excess of immediate requirements is invested in accordance with our investment policy, primarily with a view to liquidity and capital preservation.
+Currently, our funds are held in cash, money market funds and certificates of deposit.

-Since becoming public, our primary sources of capital have been cash inflows from product sales, sales of our common stock and, to a lesser extent, borrowings under our 2017 Term Loan.
+Since becoming a public company, our primary sources of capital have been cash inflows from product sales, sales of our common stock and, to a lesser extent, borrowings under our 2017 Term Loan.
+In April 2023, we further amended the 2017 Term Loan, pursuant to which we prepaid \$10.0 million of principal and amended additional terms of the agreement.
+See Note 4, Borrowings, to our audited financial statements included in this Annual Report on Form 10-K for additional information.